Board of Directors

 President – Gabrielle Beer, RVT

-Gabrielle started working in the veterinary industry as an assistant in 2011 and graduated from Thompson Rivers University as an RVT in 2014.
+Gabrielle started working in the veterinary industry as an assistant in 2011 and graduated from Thompson Rivers University as a RVT in 2014.
 She has worked in specialty veterinary care, small animal and exotics general practice, and with aquatic and marine mammals since joining the Vancouver Aquarium and their Marine Mammal Rescue Centre in 2017.
 Gabrielle worked previously as a photojournalist and continues to take on select photography projects throughout the year.
 Outside of work, she enjoys spending time with her husband and their very busy toddler and her furred and gilled family.

 Vice President – Marina John, RVT